simpleweb/react-native-sodium/README.md

 # react-native-sodium

-Sodium library is build from source (you should not trust a binary build when dealing  with cryptography) Source code is downloaded and verified before compilation
+Sodium library is built from source (you should not trust a binary build when dealing with cryptography).
+Source code is downloaded and verified before compilation.

 ### General prerequisites

 - gpg (macports, homebrew)

 ### macOS compilation prerequisites

 - XCode
 - libtool (macports, homebrew)
 - autoconf (macports, homebrew)
 - automake (macports, homebrew)

 ### Android prerequisites

 - Android Studio
 - SDK
 - NDK